The Australasia New Car Assessment Program, more commonly referred to as ANCAP SAFETY, is Australasia’s independent

-ANCAP works in partnership with the Australian and New Zealand automobile clubs, Australian Federal, State and Territory governments, the New Zealand Government, the Victorian Transport Accident Commission, the Insurance Australia Group and the FIA Foundation (UK).
+ANCAP works in partnership with 23 member organisations including the Australian and New Zealand automobile clubs, the Australian Federal, State and Territory governments, the New Zealand Government, the Victorian Transport Accident Commission, IAG and the FIA Foundation.

 Meet all of our Member Organisations.

-The ANCAP Board is responsible for the overall direction, operations and corporate governance of ANCAP Australasia Limited.
+The ANCAP Board is responsible for the overall direction, operations and corporate governance of ANCAP.

 The ANCAP Secretariat is responsible for the ongoing operation, management and development of the ANCAP test, rating and advocacy program.
 This includes the technical evaluation and publication of all test results and associated communications activities.
 The Secretariat is also supported by a range of highly specialised technicians and vehicle safety experts across the ANCAP membership and within each of the test laboratories.

 Meet our Board and Secretariat.